 - Colin Powell by Ron Sherr, oil on canvas (2012)

-In addition, the Portrait Gallery’s collections hold more than 1,600 portraits of the U.S. presidents; 5,444 glass-plate negatives from the studios of Mathew Brady; and original artwork from 2,139 Time magazine covers.
+In addition, the Portrait Gallery holds more than 1,600 portraits of the U.S. presidents; 5,450 glass-plate negatives from the studios of Mathew Brady; and original artwork from 2,139 Time magazine covers.
 The museum has a vigorous schedule of special exhibitions that rotate throughout each year.
-Long-term permanent collection exhibitions include “America’s Presidents,” “American Origins,” “Twentieth-Century Americans” and “The Struggle for Justice”; a room titled “One Life” is dedicated to the biography of one person; and the third-floor mezzanines contain the exhibitions “Bravo!” which is devoted to those in the performing arts, and “Champions,” which focuses on great athletes.
+Long-term permanent collection exhibitions include “America’s Presidents,” “American Origins,” “Twentieth-Century Americans” and “The Struggle for Justice.”
+A room titled “One Life” is dedicated to the biography of one person, and the third-floor mezzanines contain the exhibitions “Bravo!” which is devoted to those in the performing arts, and “Champions,” which focuses on athletes.

-The museum offers a wide range of programming that includes free lectures, performances and films.
+The museum offers a wide range of programming that includes free lectures, hands on programs, performances and films.
 The Portrait Gallery also presents teacher workshops, family days and guided tours for thousands of people each year.
-Schoolchildren and educators are treated to interactive tours tailored to curricula; families and young artists can participate in hands-on programming with the monthly Portrait Stories or Be the Artist programs.
-Adults can learn more about the museum and its collections by attending a weekly highlights tour.

 Catalog of American Portraits